 This may be a hard question to quantify.
 What may be a large payout to one person may not be the same to another person.
 Players all across Las Vegas book winning sessions at the slots on a daily basis.

-Players also record five- and six-figure jackpots on a regular basis in Las Vegas as well as in other casinos around the world.
+Players also record five- and six-figure jackpots regularly in Las Vegas as well as in other casinos around the world.
 It’s important to remember that the house holds an edge over slot players and that’s just a fact players have to deal with.

 Slots are meant for entertainment and if you book a nice win, so much the better.
 When it comes to major jackpots in the $1 million-plus range, those are much rarer.
 These seem to occur a few times a month and make headlines when they happen.